JamesAtIntegratnIO/integratn-io/content/posts/my-git-worktree-workflow.md

 draft: false
 ---

 I recently made a change to how I work on repositories when I have to work with others.
-Its been a life saver.
+It has been a life saver.
 <!--more-->
 There is a TLDR example at the bottom to get you interested in the rest of the article.